 - System Z (s390x)

-PyPy cannot work on all Linux distributions.
-So, you have to take care of using one of the supported Linux destitutions.
+PyPy cannot work on all Linux distributions, so you have to take care to use one that's supported.
 Running PyPy Linux binary on an unsupported distribution will return an error.
-PyPy only supports one version of each Python 2 and Python 3 which are PyPy 2.7 and PyPy 3.6.
+PyPy only supports one version of Python 2 and Python 3, which are PyPy 2.7 and PyPy 3.6.

 If the code that is executed in PyPy is pure Python, then the speed offered by PyPy is usually noticeable.
-But if the code contains C extensions such as NumPy, then PyPy might increase the time.
-The PyPy project is actively developed and thus it might offer better support for the C extensions in the future.
+But if the code contains C extensions, such as NumPy, then PyPy might actually increase the time.
+The PyPy project is actively developed and thus may offer better support for C extensions in the future.

-PyPy is not supported by a number of popular Python frameworks such as Kivy.
-Kivy allows CPython to run on all platforms including Android and iOS.
-Not being supported by Kivy, then PyPy cannot run in mobile devices.
+PyPy is not supported by a number of popular Python frameworks, such as Kivy.
+Kivy allows CPython to run on all platforms, including Android and iOS.
+This means that PyPy cannot run on mobile devices.

-After highlighting the benefits and limitations of PyPy, the next section prepares PyPy for working on Ubuntu.
+Now that we've seen the benefits and limitations of PyPy, let's cover how to run PyPy on Ubuntu.

 Running PyPy on Ubuntu

-bin in which the PyPy executable file is available.
+bin, in which the PyPy executable file can be found.
 I am using Python 3.6 and thus the file is named

 For CPython, if you would like to run Python 3 from the terminal, you simply enter the command

 python3.
-To run PyPy, simply issue the following command
+To run PyPy, simply issue the command

-pypy3 command in the terminal will return the
+pypy3 command in the terminal might return the

-Command 'pypy3' not found message as given in the next figure.
+Command 'pypy3' not found message, as shown in the next figure.
 The reason is that the path of PyPy is not added to the PATH environment variable.
 The command that actually works is

 bin directory of PyPy.
 The dot